-PROGRAM EDUCATIONAL OBJECTIVES (PEOs)
+PROGRAM EDUCATIONAL OBJECTIVES

 The program helps to develop critical, analytical, innovative, creative and problem-solving abilities amongst its graduates.
-The programme makes the graduates employable as Software Engineers across sectors.
-With further education and earning of higherlevel degrees help the graduates to pursue a career in academics or scientific organisations as researchers.
+The program makes the graduates employable as Software Engineers across sectors.
+Further education and earning of higher-level degrees help the graduates to pursue a career in academics or scientific organizations as researchers.